fabricjs/fabric.js/CONTRIBUTING.md

 ## 🚀 Pull Requests

-Before you begin read this through and take a look at [fabric-gotchas](http://fabricjs.com/fabric-gotchas).
+Before you begin read this section through and take a look at [fabric-gotchas](http://fabricjs.com/fabric-gotchas).

-This is your chance to improve Fabric for everyone else.
+This is your chance to improve Fabric for the greater good 🌺.

+Fabric is an open source project 🦄 and as such depends on the community.

 ### Simple Online Setup

-Contribute to fabricjs using a fully featured online development environment that will automatically with a single click: clone the repo and install the dependencies.
+Contribute to fabric using a fully featured online development environment that is set up in a single click.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)